iswastik3k/DSA-cookbook/README.md

 # DSA-cookbook

-A modular, reproducible toolkit for mastering Data Structures and Algorithms in C++.
+A modular, reproducible toolkit for mastering Data Structures & Algorithms in C++.
 Crafted for competitive programming, team onboarding, and scalable contest prep.

 ---